kieran6roberts/kieranroberts.dev/src/blog/how-to-setup-path-aliases-for-development-with-nextjs-and-jest.md

 export default createJestConfig(config);
 ```

+You can find the original article below for reference.

+---

 ## Original article

 I wanted to share how you can setup path aliases for your imports.
 Sometimes you end up with various levels of file nesting and this can get messy fast.

-Fortunately for us both Next.js and Jest support adding path aliases so we don't end up with something like this 👇
+Fortunately for us both Next.js and Jest support adding path aliases so we don't end up with something like this:

 `import Component from "../../../Component/Component";`

 For any medium to large react project you will have realized that due to the component nature of the library we end up doing a lot of importing.
-Let's find out how we can change the above into this 👇
+Let's find out how we can change the above into this:

 `import Component from "@/Component/Component";`